 While there is no perfect allocation to assign each sector fund in your portfolio, a good percentage maximum to keep in mind is 5%.
 This may sound like a small allocation, but it is enough to add diversity to a portfolio and boost returns while minimizing risk.
 Therefore, if you decide to add three sector funds to your portfolio, each may receive a 5% allocation for a total sector allocation of 15%.

 Investing larger amounts in sector funds can add significant risk to your portfolio.
-For example, biotechnology stocks, a sub-sector of health, have seen incredible short-term gains but also some large declines.
-If an investor bought too much of a biotech sector fund just before a big decline, it could do significant damage to the portfolio.
+For example, biotechnology stocks, a sub-sector of health, have seen incredible short-term gains and some large declines.
+If you bought too much of a biotech sector fund just before a big decline, it could do significant damage to the portfolio.

-Also keep in mind that other mutual funds, such as your core holding, will likely provide exposure to most or all industrial sectors.
-Therefore, if you bought enough of a sector fund to represent 5% of your portfolio assets, your overall exposure to that sector could be much higher than 5%, due to overlapping holdings with funds you already own.
+Keep in mind that if your core holding is made up of a mutual fund, you're likely to have enough exposure to most or all industrial sectors.
+Therefore, if you bought enough of a sector fund to represent 5% of your portfolio assets, your overall exposure to that sector could be much higher than 5% due to overlapping holdings with funds you already own.